 Joel was a professional table tennis athlete and aspiring miner when, at the age of 21, he was severely injured in a workplace accident.
 While he was working as a labourer in an industrial workshop in Rockhampton, QLD, half a tonne of mining equipment fell from a forklift.
 Joel lost three toes on his right foot and muscle in his right leg, and underwent nearly three dozen operations, skin grafting, renal dialysis and a tendon transfer.

 Even after the accident, Joel continued to train under his coach of then 13 years, Pam Clarke.
-His transition from table tennis to Para-table tennis was seamless, and in 2009, he made his international debut at the 2009 ITTF Para-table Tennis Asia and Oceania …Read More
+His transition from table tennis to Para-table tennis was seamless, and in 2009, he made his international debut at the 2009 International Table Tennis Federation (ITTF) Para-table …Read More